brieweb/saclug.org/content/pages/bylaws.md

 sure somebody does it.

 i: President is the glue that keeps it all together.
-She/he tries to keep NBLUG on track.
+She/he tries to keep SacLUG on track.
 Duties of the president shall include:

 > a: To set the agenda for meetings
 >